 I am a theoretical chemist interested in computational biology and bioinformatics.
-I'm affiliated with the Research Group Bioinformatics and Computational Biology and the Theoretical Biochemistry group (TBI) at the Department of Theoretical Chemistry, University of Vienna.
-Our institute is known for the ViennaRNA Package.
+I am affiliated with the Research Group Bioinformatics and Computational Biology (BCB) and the Theoretical Biochemistry group (TBI) at the Department of Theoretical Chemistry, University of Vienna.
+Our institute is the home of the ViennaRNA Package.

 About Michael Thomas Wolfinger

-My research covers different aspects of algorithmic RNA bioinformatics, involving:
+My research covers different aspects of algorithmic RNA bioinformatics, including:

 - Prediction of RNA secondary structures